Haicang/pytorch-fid/README.md

 [TOC]

 Forked from https://github.com/mseitzer/pytorch-fid.
 I add a slightly updated implement of inception_score from https://github.com/sbarratt/inception-score-pytorch.
 Their READMEs are as follows.
 If you are not familiar with those scores, you'll find this [website](https://nealjean.com/ml/frechet-inception-distance/) helpful.
 You can use the following code to test.
 ```bash
 ./inception_score.py path/to/dataset
 ./fid_score.py path/to/dataset1 path/to/dataset2
 ```

+Images pathes are: `dataset/image1.xxx`, etc. I do not use subfolders.

+Images are automatically resized.

 ## Fréchet Inception Distance (FID score) in PyTorch